Skip to content

 Terminal window

-<targetName> is matched case-insensitively against existing list files — an exact name wins, otherwise a unique substring match is accepted, and any ambiguity is an error.
+<targetName> is matched case- and accent-insensitively against existing list files — an exact name wins, otherwise a unique substring match is accepted, and any ambiguity is an error.
 A --deck/--collection/--wanted flag restricts the search to that type.
 See List Resolution for the full rules.

-A missing collection or wanted list is created automatically, but only when the type is pinned with a flag (the command can’t know which kind of list to create otherwise).
-Decks are never auto-created — create them first with new-deck.
+A missing collection or wanted list is created automatically, but only when the type is pinned with a flag or a collection:/wanted: prefix (the command can’t know which kind of list to create otherwise).
+This includes the first-run case where the workspace holds no lists of that type at all.
+Decks are never auto-created — create them first with new deck.

 The card name you provide is used to filter the local card cache.
 An autocomplete prompt lets you type to narrow down the list and select the correct card.